-Dr. Brad Hylan, the Ohio EFDA Association's Secretary Treasurer and President Beth Walchuck testified last week before the Ohio Senate Health, Human Services & Medicaid Committee in favor of House Bill 184.
+Dr. Brad Hylan testified last week before the Ohio Senate Health, Human Services & Medicaid Committee in favor of House Bill 184.
 The bill provides for teledentistry in Ohio.

 Below is the testimony provided by Dr. Hylan:

-Mr. Chairman, Ranking Member and members of the committee - I am Brad Hylan, DDS, Secretary Treasurer of the Ohio EFDA Association/
+Mr. Chairman, Ranking Member and members of the committee - I am Brad Hylan, DDS, Board Member of the Ohio EFDA Association.

 I am presenting the Ohio EFDA Association’s testimony in support of Substitute House Bill 184.
 We are grateful to Representatives Gavarone and DeVitis and to the Ohio Dental Association for bringing this bill forward.